SANSA-Stack/SANSA-Stack/sansa-ml/README.md

 val res: DataFrame = sparqlQuery.transform(data)
 val resultNodes: Array[Node] = res.as[Node].collect()
 ```
-this sample is taken from [scala unit test](https://github.com/SANSA-Stack/SANSA-Stack/blob/feature/rdf2feature/sansa-ml/sansa-ml-spark/src/test/scala/net/sansa_stack/ml/spark/utils/SPARQLQueryTest.scala)
+this sample is taken from a [Scala unit test](https://github.com/SANSA-Stack/SANSA-Stack/blob/feature/rdf2feature/sansa-ml/sansa-ml-spark/src/test/scala/net/sansa_stack/ml/spark/utils/SPARQLQueryTest.scala)

 ### AutoSparql Generation for Feature Extraction
 [AutoSparql Generation for Feature Extraction (code)](https://github.com/SANSA-Stack/SANSA-Stack/blob/feature/rdf2feature/sansa-ml/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark/utils/FeatureExtractingSparqlGenerator.scala):
-This modules creates a SPARQL query traversing the tree to gain Literals which can be used as features for common feature based Machine Learning Approaches.
+This modules creates a SPARQL query traversing the tree to gain literals which can be used as features for common feature based Machine Learning Approaches.
 It needs only knowledge the RDF structure to specify the WHERE clause, how to read the entities, for which we want to have the structure to fetch connected features.
 As sample usage would be:
 ```
 val inputFilePath: String = this.getClass.getClassLoader.getResource("utils/test.ttl").getPath
 val seedVarName = "?seed"